 MPS VI or Maroteaux-Lamy syndrome results from a deficiency of N-acetylgalactosamine-4-sulfate or galsulfase.

-Elosulfase (Vimizim) is a hydrolytic lysosomal glycosaminoglycan (GAG)-specific enzyme indicated for patients with Mucopolysaccharidosis type IVA (MPS IVA: Morquio A syndrome).
+Vimizim (elosulfase) is a hydrolytic lysosomal glycosaminoglycan (GAG)-specific enzyme indicated for patients with Mucopolysaccharidoses type IVA (MPS IVA: Morquio A syndrome).

 Setting: The type of physical site where the drug is provided.
 Settings include inpatient hospital, outpatient hospital, clinic office, or home-infusion.